mashaan14/Spectral-Clustering/Refining a k-nearest neighbor graph for a computationally efficient spectral clustering/SpectralNet/README.md

 This project is based on the oriignal SpectralNet code which can be found on:<br/>
 https://github.com/KlugerLab/SpectralNet

-The file \core\pairs.py sets pairs for Siamese net using the value provided in 'siam_k'.
-We included a new parameter called 'use_mu0' that if it was set to True it will discard the value of 'siam_k' and used our method in Algorithm 1 to set pairs for Siamese net.
+The file \core\pairs.py sets pairs for Siamese net using the value provided in `siam_k`.
+We included a new parameter called `use_mu0` that if it was set to True it will discard the value of `siam_k` and used our method in Algorithm 1 to set pairs for Siamese net.

 ### Files that we modified from the original SpectralNet code
 - \core\pairs.py